Vegetation Management

 Aquatic Herbicide Program

 Our operators receive annual training in the use of aquatic herbicides and are certified applicators.
-Our program is designed to target the invasive plant using the least amount of chemical.
-Several types of aquatic vegetation (emergent, floating and submerged) can be found in our drainage ways:
+Our program is designed to target invasive water weeds using the least amount of chemical.
+Several types of invasive vegetation (emergent, floating and submerged) can be found in our drainage ways:

 Aquatic herbicides can be used year-round but we prefer to time our application cycles to protect cavity-nesting ducks and waterfowl.
 The details of our aquatic herbicide program, map chemical treatment areas, and compliance activities are described in our Aquatic Vegetation Management Plan (PDF).